History of Bangladesh: British rule

 The authoritarian regime functioning in alliance with the rural elite was susceptible to resistance and revolts happened frequently during the British rule.
 However, British rule in Bengal faced no threat by the second half of the 1800s.
 Bengal did not participate in the 1857 revolt which nearly ended British administration over large swathes of India.
 While there was a revolt by troops in Chittagong it dwindled because the landlords and peasants did not support the rebellion.
 Instead political grievances nor revolved around peasant rights and the commercialization of agriculture.
 The struggle was usually characterised by peasants and the middle class in opposition to the landlords, Western businessmen and the British administration.
 Many campaigns eventually ended the indigo industry.
-These were led by Wahhabi influenced Islamic missionaries.
+These were led by Wahhabi-influenced Islamic missionaries.

 There had been prominent Hindu reformist movements in the early 1800s but no equivalent Muslim movement.
 A departure from this rule was the Faraizi movement which Haji Shariatullah started in 1828.
 It was a conservative Islamic movement grounded in Wahhabi ideology.
 It opposed the exaltation of saints and the repression by landlords and indigo traders.
 Shariatullah regarded India as a dar al-harb and thus believed that festivals and Friday prayers should cease.
 His heir, Dudu Mia, expanded the movement and claimed that the landlords did not possess permanent land rights.
 The Faraizi movement eventually ended after his demise.

 Titu Mir led another Wahhabi campaign at the same time as the Faraizi movement.
 This movement was violent and opposed to the British presence.
 He died in 1831 during a confrontation with the British.
 Two years later his followers supported indigo farmers in a clash against the European planters and Hindu landlords.
 The protest was ultimately muted by 1860 when the peasants were granted more security.
 But not all rural rebellions were inspired by religion.

 By the late 1800s parts of the elite and peasants became politically connected.
 This link was to become a crucial prototype of later campaigns in Bengal.
 The movement for self determination joined communist and nationalist movements, several of which were associated with all-India organisations.

 Bengal renaissance

 The Bengal renaissance refers to a social reform movement during the 19th and early 20th centuries in Bengal.
 Historian Nitish Sengupta describes it as taking place from Raja Ram Mohan Roy (1775–1833) through Rabindranath Tagore (1861–1941).
 This flowering in Bengal of religious and social reformers, scholars, and writers is described by historian David Kopf as "one of the most creative periods in Indian history".
-Bangladeshi people are also very proud of their national poet Kazi Nazrul Islam.
-He is greatly remembered for his active voice against the oppression of the British rulers in the 20th century.
-He was imprisoned for writing his most famous poem of "Bidrohee".
+Another notable figure of this era was the national poet Kazi Nazrul Islam, known for poems such as "Bidrohi", who actively took a stance against British colonial oppression in the 20th century.
+The British authorities imprisoned Nazrul Islam several times for his opposition to colonialism.